 Do have the alignment checked at a well-equipped garage - cornering on both our cars is very neutral and the cars drive straight even with hands off the wheel.
 In brief - get any waywardness checked out on a good alignment machine.

-The power steering is electrical - so if it fails, try disconnecting the battery for a while - to ensure the electronics reset to their initial values.
+The power steering is electrical - so if it fails, try a battery reset - to ensure the electronics reset to their initial values.